Securities – Frequently Asked Questions and Answers

 24. Where do I file the Form D notice?

 The notice form can be filed online through the Department’s Self-Service DOCQNET Portal (https://docqnet.dfpi.ca.gov/).
 The DOCQNET Portal allows filers to file the notice and pay the required fee online.
 Alternatively, the notice can be filed through NASAA’s Electronic Filing Depository (EFD) system at https://efdnasaa.org, except a multiple-issuer Form D cannot be filed through NASAA’s EFD.
 See FAQ #26 for filing multiple-issuer notices.

 25. I filed my Form D electronically with the SEC.
 Do I have to file a notarized consent to service of process with California?

 If you filed your Form D electronically with the SEC, you do not have to file a notarized consent to service of process with California.

-26. Can I file a multi-issuer notice with California, directly or through the NASAA EFD system?
+26. Can I file a multiple-issuer notice with California through the NASAA EFD system?

 III.
 Section 25102(o) Notice Filing – Employee Benefit Plan Exemption

 27. What are the requirements for claiming the employee benefit plan exemption?

 The requirements for claiming this exemption are in Corporations Code section 25102(o).
 They are the following: